romcal/romcal/docs/configure-romcal.md

 - `false`: romcal output strictly one celebration per day, according to the calendar definitions and the missal rules.
 So you will get exactly 365 celebrations within a gregorian scope (366 on leap years).

 Defaults to `false`.

-### `scope`

-Determines the scope of calendar output.
-The scope can be specified either as:

-- `gregorian`: i.e. the [civil year](https://en.wikipedia.org/wiki/Civil_calendar) for the majority of countries - `January 1` to `December 31`.
-- `liturgical`: the liturgical year - `1st Sunday of Advent` to the `last Saturday or Ordinary Time` (i.e. the last day before the following `1st Sunday of Advent` of the next liturgical year).

-Defaults to `gregorian`.

-Note that a `liturgical` year is always straddling two `gregorian` years.
-In this situation, the `year` property always correspond with the beginning of the liturgical year.
-So if you aim to fetch a liturgical calendar for `2030`, you will end up with celebration dates from `December 1 of 2030` to `November 29 of 2031`.

 ### `query`